skinnylatte/newpop/src/blog/2023-04-25-wives-and-lives.md

 date: 2023-04-25T12:51:54-07:00
 draft: false
 tags:
   - lgbtq
   - lifeandlove
   - california
   - immigrant
   - singapore
   - malaysia
   - blog
+  - identity
+  - lgbt
+  - lesbian
+  - bisexual
+  - bestof
 permalink: /posts/2023-04-wives-and-lives
 description: Some emotional thoughts on what it means to be a queer immigrant in California, now that I know what I know.
 layout: post.njk